BodoBookhagen/PointCloud_to_GMT_maps/docs/From_PC_to_GMT_Maps (bodo-ThinkPad-P50's conflicted copy 2018-11-27).md

 **Note that for this manual, a working version of gdal is required for some commands**

-### Compiling GMT 6.x and the most recent developer edition
+### Compiling GMT 6.x and the most recent developer editions
 Likely, it is easiest to install the most recent version from the github repository at [https://github.com/GenericMappingTools/gmt](https://github.com/GenericMappingTools/gmt).
 There are detailed instruction on how to install GMT.
 On modern scientific Ubuntu/Linux systems, most of the required packages are installed.
 Follow these steps to get the most recent GMT version installed.
 The build process is very similar to the one described above for GMT 5.x.
 Note that we are installing this into `/usr/local/gmt6`.
 This will allow you to have two versions (v5.x and v6.x installed simultaneously).
 ```
 cd /usr/local/src